mongodb/mongodb-atlas-kubernetes/docs/releases/sdlc-compliance.template.md

 Assumptions and attestations:

-1. Internal processes are used to ensure CVEs are identified and mitigated within SLAs.
+- Internal processes are used to ensure CVEs are identified and mitigated within SLAs.

-2. The Dependency document does not specify third party OSS CVEs fixed by the release and the date we discovered them.

-3. There is no CycloneDX field for original/modified CVSS scor or discovery date.
-The `x-` prefix indicates this.

-3. Assumption: We can include the SBOMs as links to read-only files on S3.
-The links can be included as metadata or text file links in release artifacts e.g. as labels on OCI containers.
+- All Operator images are signed by MongoDB, with signatures stored at `docker.io/mongodb/signatures`.